Grade: 5th

 April – October

-Spending time in nature is a valuable learning experience.
+Learn how to document nature from an artist’s perspective.
 This program is designed to encourage your students to observe the little things surrounding them; from the colors and textures of the plants in our gardens to the sounds and smells found on our trails.
-Learn how to document nature from an artist’s perspective.
 This program may even present the option to incorporate sound and/or video recording technologies.
+Programs in the Arts in the Natural World Series seek to demonstrate intersections between the arts and the world around us.

 • VA.5.1PR Integrate observational and technical skills to strengthen artmaking